wp-plugins/skt-nurcaptcha/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Slightly better performance and some attemptives' data at your fingertips.
 = 1.13 =
 * Added js shake effect to the error message when form fill fails.
 = 1.1 =